 The online National Access Register allows you to search for shops, businesses, hotels, toilets etc which are accessible for disabled people.

-Hampshire County Council’s Accessible countryside pages give details of countryside attractions that can support less mobile visitors.
+Hampshire County Council’s countryside pages give details of countryside attractions.
 The Council runs country parks throughout Hampshire, and some have areas that are adapted for disabled people of all ages.
-At Royal Victoria Country Park overlooking Southampton Water, for example, there is a sensory garden and a wheelchair accessible play area.
+The 'Visit us' section for each attraction gives accessibility information.

 Access Advisr is a new website which has been created by a wheelchair user to provide a user-led view of how easy to access different places and transport stops are for disabled people.
 You can contribute by rating and commenting on places you visit.